konflux-ci/e2e-tests/README.md

 are in the [infra-deployments](https://github.com/redhat-appstudio/infra-deployments) repository.

 ## Building and running the e2e tests
-You can use scripts to build and run the tests:
+You can use the following make target to build and run the tests:
    ```bash
       make local/test/e2e
    ```

 Or build and run the tests without scripts:
 1. Install dependencies and build the tests: